dirigible-io/dirigible-io.github.io/samples/entity_service.md

-h1.
+---
+layout: help
+title: Samples - Entity Service
+icon: fa-gift
+---

 Entity Service
+===

-Entity Service meaning in therms of Dirigible is a RESTful service, which exposes the [CRUD|http://en.wikipedia.org/wiki/Create,_read,_update_and_delete] methods on top of the database table.
+Entity Service meaning in terms of Dirigible is a RESTful service, which exposes the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete] methods on top of the database table.
 The following steps shows how to generate such an entity service on top of existing table.

 Select the ScriptingServices sub-folder of the project and open the pop-up menu